HUSD (HUSD) Price Hits $1.00 on Major Exchanges

-HUSD (CURRENCY:HUSD) traded up 0.1% against the U.S. dollar during the twenty-four hour period ending at 22:00 PM Eastern on April 20th.
-HUSD has a total market cap of $701.04 million and $1.09 billion worth of HUSD was traded on exchanges in the last 24 hours.
-One HUSD coin can currently be bought for $1.00 or 0.00001785 BTC on cryptocurrency exchanges.
-Over the last seven days, HUSD has traded 0% higher against the U.S. dollar.
+HUSD (CURRENCY:HUSD) traded down 0.1% against the U.S. dollar during the 1 day period ending at 15:00 PM Eastern on April 23rd.
+One HUSD coin can currently be bought for about $1.00 or 0.00001975 BTC on popular cryptocurrency exchanges.
+HUSD has a market capitalization of $700.52 million and $1.09 billion worth of HUSD was traded on exchanges in the last 24 hours.
+During the last seven days, HUSD has traded down 0.2% against the U.S. dollar.

 About HUSD